nkigen/nkigen.github.io/_posts/2015-03-27-setting-up-surespot-webserver.md

 {% endhighlight %}

 - Next you have to install Node.js, npm and CoffeeScript.
 The versions that worked for me were 0.10.18, 1.3.8 and 1.6.3 respectively
-  -Install Node.js and npm by following the steps from [here](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-an-ubuntu-14-04-server).
+  - Install Node.js and npm by following the steps from [here](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-an-ubuntu-14-04-server).
-  -Next use npm to install Node version manager and then using the node version manager, change to version 0.10.18.
+  - Next use npm to install Node version manager and then using the node version manager, change to version 0.10.18.
 The steps are available [here](https://www.npmjs.com/package/n)
   - Install Coffescript using npm
 {% highlight bash %}
 	npm install -g coffee-script@1.6.3